 Got Questions?
 Contact our agents

 The small group Golden Circle tour combined with a bathing experience in the Blue Lagoon is the ultimate treat!
-The tour is operated on minibus with a maximum of 18 participants lead by one of our experienced driver guides.
+The tour is operated on minibuses lead by one of our experienced driver guides.
 You will have the comfort of travelling in a comfortable vehicle in a small group and enjoy the highlights of the area now known as the Golden Circle.

 You will be exploring Thingvellir National Park, a historic and geological landmark and a UNESCO heritage site.
 The park is not only known for being the place of the first parliament ever established and still active but it's also the best place on earth to view the North Atlantic Divergent Ridge.The Geysir Area comes up next with it's geothermal wonders.
 Feel the power from the heat in the ground, breath the sulphuric steam from the hot water and see the spectacular eruptions performed by geysir called Strokkur, which erupts every 5 to 10 minutes.
 Next we are on to Gullfoss waterfall.
 It's considered to be the most beautiful of Iceland’s 30,000 waterfalls.